 Unfortunately, in many serious auto accident cases the situation is made worse by insurance companies that refuse to pay what they should when your life is turned upside-down.

-At Zarzaur Law, our Pensacola car accident lawyers fight the insurance companies and get justice for our clients.
+At Zarzaur Law, our team of Pensacola car accident lawyers fight the insurance companies and get justice for our clients.
 Our clients have been awarded record-setting verdicts in both Escambia and Santa Rosa Counties.

-Let us help you get the compensation you deserve.
+Let our expert injury lawyers help you get the compensation you deserve.

 Joe Zarzaur is Board Certified as a Civil Trial Lawyer by the Florida Bar and is AV PREEMINENT Rated, the highest rating by Martindale-Hubbell.